Coenzyme Q10

 How Does It Work?

 Coenzyme Q10 is an important vitamin-like substance required for the proper function of many organs and chemical reactions in the body.
 It helps provide energy to cells.
 Coenzyme Q10 also seems to have antioxidant activity.
-People with certain diseases, such as heart failure, high blood pressure, gum disease, Parkinson's disease, blood infections, certain diseases of the muscles, and HIV infection, might have lower levels of coenzyme Q10.
+People with certain conditions, such as heart failure, high cardiovascular health, gum condition, Parkinson's condition, blood immune challenges, certain conditions of the muscles, and HIV immune challenge, might have lower levels of coenzyme Q10.

 Uses

-• Coenzyme Q10 deficiency.
-Taking coenzyme Q10 by mouth seems to improve symptoms of coenzyme Q10 deficiency.
+- Coenzyme Q10 deficiency.
+Taking coenzyme Q10 by mouth seems to improve concerns of coenzyme Q10 deficiency.
 This is a very rare condition.
-The symptoms include weakness, fatigue, and seizures.
+The concerns include weakness, fatigue, and seizures.

-• A group of disorders that most often cause muscle weakness (mitochondrial myopathies).
-Taking coenzyme Q10 by mouth seems to reduce symptoms of mitochondrial myopathies.
-However, improvement in symptoms is slow.
+- A group of imbalances that most often cause muscle weakness (mitochondrial myopathies).
+Taking coenzyme Q10 by mouth seems to reduce concerns of mitochondrial myopathies.
+However, improvement in concerns is slow.
 Some people have to take coenzyme Q10 for 6 months to get the most benefit.

-• Heart failure and fluid build up in the body (congestive heart failure or CHF).
+- Heart failure and fluid build up in the body (congestive heart failure or CHF).
 Early research found that heart failure might be linked with low coenzyme Q10 levels.
-Some research shows that taking coenzyme Q10 might help reduce some symptoms of heart failure.
+Some research shows that taking coenzyme Q10 might help reduce some concerns of heart failure.
 Coenzyme Q10 might also reduce the chances of death or hospitalization related to heart failure.

-• A group of inherited disorders that cause muscle weakness and muscle loss (muscular dystrophy).
+- A group of inherited imbalances that cause muscle weakness and muscle loss (muscular dystrophy).
 Taking coenzyme Q10 by mouth seems to improve physical performance in some people with muscular dystrophy.

-• A disease that causes curved, painful erections (Peyronie disease).
+- A condition that causes curved, painful erections (Peyronie condition).
 Research shows that taking coenzyme Q10 improves erectile function in men with painful erections.

 Recommended Dosing